USB Rules Mobile Phone Interfacing

 It was interesting to note that the whole range of new Sony Ericsson phones were fitted with Memory Stick Micro (M2), and not the now-standard Memory Sticks.
 When we queried it with company people, they said that was the trend, allowing the size of the handsets to shrink.

-One Response to “USB Rules Mobile Phone Interfacing”
+One thought on “USB Rules Mobile Phone Interfacing”